S571736/Eksamenslesing_110/ExamReading.md

 * Message-oriented communication
   * MQTT examples

+### Types of communication

+* Persistent communication:
+  * Electronic mail is typical example - a message that has been submitted for transmission is stored by the communication middleware as long as it takes to deliver it to the receiver
+* Transient communication:
+  * A message is stored only as long as the sending and receiving applications are executing.
+If the middleware cannot deliver a message due to a transmission interrupt or inactive recipient, it will simply be discarded
+* Asynchronous communication
+  * a sender continues immediately after it has submitted its message for transmission - the message is temporarily stored immediately by the middleware upon submission
+* Synchronous communication
+  * The sender is blocked until its request is known to be accepted.
+Synchronization can take place at three points
+    * The sender may be blocked until the middelware notifies that it will take over transmission of the request
+    * The sender may synchonize until its request has been delivered to the inteded recipient
+    * Synchronization may take place by letting the sender wait until its request has been fully processes

 ### Traditional RPC

 * In traditional RPC, process blocks until the operation is complete